 E Mail scams - have you ever been a victim of one?

-For example 'may I please to have mother her maiden name and you bank accunt information thank yo'
+For example 'may I please to have mother her maiden name and you bank accunt information thank yo''may I please to have mother her maiden name and you bank accunt information thank yo' Click To Tweet

 Er...let me think about that for a minute...NO!
 Oh ok then, my mother her maiden name be Rothschild and my bank 'accunt' information is 1234 GO FCUK YOURSELF!!!!!